 Dr Howell is currently Assistant Professor in the department of Political Science, Rutgers University, USA.

-Caroline Abu Sa’Da
+Dr Caroline Abu Sa’Da - Honorary Research Fellow

-John has worked within the international humanitarian sector since 1981 in a variety of operational, evaluation, research and capacity development roles.
+John Burton has worked within the international humanitarian sector since 1981 in a variety of operational, evaluation, research and capacity development roles.
 During his eleven years as a Research Fellow at the Overseas Development Institute (1991-2002) he played a leadership role in: the establishment of what is now the Humanitarian Practice Network (HPN); the Study 3 team of the Joint Evaluation of Emergency Assistance to Rwanda; and the establishment and early operation of the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP).
 Since moving to a freelance role in 2002, John supported the governance and staff of a large NGO programme in Darfur over a ten year period and has developed a strong interest in making the history of humanitarian action more accessible and better understood.
 He also holds the position of Senior Research Associate with the Humanitarian Policy Group (HPG) at ODI.

 Professor Frederick 'Skip' Burkle - Honorary Professor